animal-tree/Writing-stuff-2/Theories/Particle-Theory.md

 ---

-> Later stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces, and more.
-It's all really cool.
+> Later/other stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces, and more.
+It's all really cool if appreciated.
+Wave-particle duality, sampling/collapse, special and perhaps general relativity, gravity propagation, entanglement, conservation laws (to the extent they hold between fermions, Newton's 3rd law doesn't between photons and mass), and more.